Donji Lapac: Municipality of Donji Lapac

 According to the 2011 census, municipality of Donji Lapac had 2,113 inhabitants.

 Note: It became independent municipality in 2001 census, from old Comune of Donji Lapac.

 1991 census

 According to the 1991 census, Municipality of Donji Lapac had 4,603 inhabitants, which were ethnically declared as this:

 Austro-Hungarian 1910 census

 According to the 1910 census, Municipality of Donji Lapac had 11,971 inhabitants, which were linguistically and religiously declared as this:

 Donji Lapac (settlement itself)

 According to the 2011 census, settlement of Donji Lapac had 946 inhabitants.

 Note: From 1857–1880 include data for the settlement of Gajine.

 1991 census

 According to the 1991 census, settlement of Donji Lapac had 1,791 inhabitants, which were ethnically declared as this:

 Austro-Hungarian 1910 census

 According to the 1910 census, settlement of Donji Lapac had 1,140 inhabitants in 2 hamlets, which were linguistically and religiously declared as this:

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 10 members minority council of the Municipality of Donji Lapac.

+Serbian is co-official with Croatian at the municipal level in Donji Lapac.
+As of 2023, only some of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Official buildings, street and traffic signs do have Cyrillic signage, but not seals.
+Cyrillic is only used on some official documents for public reading.
+There are public legal and administrative employees proficient in the script.
+Preserving traditional Serbian place names and assigning street names to Serbian historical figures is legally mandated and carried out.